aportno/utxo-blockchain-java/README.md

 accordingly and the boolean returns `true`.

 In order to chain these blocks together to form the blockchain, we will need to use a data structure than contains a list.
-We opted to use a customized class named `LedgerList` because it wraps an `ArrayList` instance and provides necessary functions for the blockchain to add a block at the end and find a block quickly with an index.
+We opted to use a customized class named `LedgerList` because it wraps an instance of an `ArrayList` and provides necessary functions for the blockchain to add a block at the end of the chain or find a block quickly with an index.
 It does not allow a block to be inserted or deleted.

 For the purpose of secure coding, the elements of the `LedgerList` class can only be accessed one at a time.